jpbruinsslot/resume/README.md

 ### Binary installation

 [Download](https://github.com/jpbruinsslot/resume/releases) a
 compatible binary for your system.
-For convenience, place `weather` in a directory where you can access it from the command line.
+For convenience, place `resume` in a directory where you can access it from the command line.

 ### Via Go